caestradaa/pasta_moisture_daproj/README.md

 # Project: Pasta Moisture Data Analysis
-*Exploratory data analysis on pasta moisture (food industry) for manufacturing efficiency improvement.*
+*Exploratory data analysis on pasta moisture (food production industry) for manufacturing efficiency improvement.*

 ## Overview
 - In this research work, a deep analysis on the moisture data of pasta in a food factory was carried out, in order to answer questions and help make decisions to improve the efficiency of the pasta drying process.